postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 API development provides the following information:

-* __APIs by schema type__ The information of defined APIs that are present(How many are OpenAPI3, GraphQL, Swagger etc) visualized using a pie chart
+* __APIs by schema type__ indicates APIs by the type of schema used to define them (OpenAPI, GraphQL, Swagger, etc) visualized as a pie chart

 [![apis by schema type](https://assets.postman.com/postman-docs/apis-by-schema-type.jpg)](https://assets.postman.com/postman-docs/apis-by-schema-type.jpg)

 > In this example, the count of APIs for OpenAPI(3.0) is 249.

-* __APIs with mocks__ is the number of APIs associated with the team having mocks
+* __APIs with mocks__ is the number of APIs your team has added mocks to
-* __APIs with monitors__ is the number of APIs associated with the team having running monitors
+* __APIs with monitors__ is the number of APIs your team has added monitors to
-* __APIs with tests__ is the number of APIs associated with the team having test suites, integration tests and contract tests
+* __APIs with tests__ is the number of APIs your team has added test suites, integration tests and contract tests to
-* __APIs with documentation__ is the number of APIs associated with the team having attached
+* __APIs with documentation__ is the number of APIs your team has added documentation to
-documentation

 [![api mocks monitors tests](https://assets.postman.com/postman-docs/api-mocks-monitors-tests.jpg)](https://assets.postman.com/postman-docs/api-mocks-monitors-tests.jpg)

-> In this example, the APIs with/without mocks, monitors, tests and documentation is visualized in percentages.
-Hover on the chart to view the API data in figures.
-From the chart, you can observe that the APIs with documentation is 20%.
+> In this example, the APIs with/without mocks, monitors, tests and documentation are visualized in percentages.
+Hover over the chart to view the API data in figures.
+From the chart, you can see that 20% of the APIs have documentation.

-## Private Network APIs
+## Private Network APIs reports

-The __Reports__ &gt; __Private Network APIs__ provide an insight into total published APIs, pie-chart depicting APIs categorised by schema type and details of APIs with and without mocks, monitors, tests and documentation separately.
+The __Reports__ &gt; __Private Network APIs__ report provides metrics including an overview of your total published APIs, a visualization of API categorised by schema type, and a separate view of your APIs with and without mocks, monitors, tests, and documentation.

 [![private-network-api](https://assets.postman.com/postman-docs/private-network-api.jpg)](https://assets.postman.com/postman-docs/private-network-api.jpg)

-Private network API provides the following information:
+The Private network API provides the following information:

 * __Published APIs__ are the number of APIs that are published to the Private API network
-* __APIs by schema type__ The information of defined APIs that are present(How many are OpenAPI3, GraphQL etc) visualized using a pie chart
+* __APIs by schema type__ indicates APIs by the type of schema used to define them (OpenAPI, GraphQL, Swagger, etc) visualized as a pie chart
-* __APIs with mocks__ is the number of APIs associated with the team having mocks
+* __APIs with mocks__ is the number of APIs your team has added mocks to
-* __APIs with monitors__ is the number of APIs associated with the team having running monitors
+* __APIs with monitors__ is the number of APIs your team has added monitors to
-* __APIs with tests__ is the number of APIs associated with the team having test suites, integration tests and contract tests
+* __APIs with tests__ is the number of APIs your team has added test suites, integration tests and contract tests to
-* __APIs with documentation__ is the number of APIs associated with the team having attached
+* __APIs with documentation__ is the number of APIs your team has added documentation to
-documentation

 [![private-network-api](https://assets.postman.com/postman-docs/private-network-api-mocks-monitors-tests.jpg)](https://assets.postman.com/postman-docs/private-network-api-mocks-monitors-tests.jpg)

 > In this example, the APIs with/without mocks, monitors, tests and documentation is visualized in percentages.
 Hover on the chart to view the API data in figures.
 From the chart, you can observe that the APIs with documentation is 7%.

-## Individual API view
+## Individual API view reports

-The __View reports by API__ provide the individual API view where you can enter the API name in the search box and generate the API report.
+The __View reports by API__ provide the individual API view where you can enter the API name in the search box and generate a report on the API.

 [![private-network-api](https://assets.postman.com/postman-docs/view-api-report.jpg)](https://assets.postman.com/postman-docs/view-api-report.jpg)

-> Click on __View reports by API__ > Enter __Reporting__ in the search box to view the above report.
+> Click __View reports by API__ > Enter __Reporting__ in the search box to view the above report.

-## Postman business plan
+## Business reports

 ![Reports Dashboard](https://assets.postman.com/postman-docs/reports-dash.jpg)